 All students in grades 5K-5th bring lunch from home.
-Milk (1% and skim) is sold on a daily basis for ten cents with chocolate milk available on Monday and Thursdays to students in grades 1-5.
+Milk (1%) is sold on a daily basis for ten cents with chocolate milk available on Tuesdays and Fridays to students in grades 1-5.
 Milk punch cards are available for \$2.00 (20 punches) and can be purchased in the office or in the lunchroom during lunch periods.
-Ice cream is available for grades 1-5 on the second Tuesday of each month.
-Ice cream punch cards are available for \$5.00 (9 punches).
 Fun lunches are organized by the PTO at scheduled times throughout the year for students in grades 5K-5.